Blue diamond sells for world record $10.86 mln, Sotheby's says

-GENEVA A flawless deep-blue diamond sold at auction on Wednesday night for 10.27 million Swiss francs, a world record for a blue diamond per carat and more than twice its pre-sale estimate, Sotheby's said.
+GENEVA, Nov 14 A flawless deep-blue diamond sold at auction on Wednesday night for 10.27 million Swiss francs ($10.86 million), a world record for a blue diamond per carat and more than twice its pre-sale estimate, Sotheby's said.

 London luxury jeweller Laurence Graff, bidding by telephone, bought the drop-shaped stone which weighs 10.48 carats and is about the size of an almond, it said.